Rafael366/viveiro-grupoC/docs/PRONTO.md

 ## Critérios de aceitação

-Analisar as histórias do BACKLOG.md consultando as normas .
+Analisar as histórias do BACKLOG.md consultando as normas e o briefing do Viveiro.

 ---